hamax97/hamax97.github.io/projects/ideas.md

 - Contribute to the project containerd.

 - Create an app that would map pencil strokes in your Galaxy tab to mouse interactions in your computer (for Linux, PC, and Tablet)

+- Find a usecase for [Emotiv](https://www.emotiv.com/emotivpro/) and build something, I think it has an API.
+Endava has partnership too.